hplgit/decay-book/README.md

 ## decay-book

-Resources for the book *Finite Difference Computing with Exponential Decay Models* by H. P. Langtangen
+Resources for the book *Finite Difference Computing with Exponential Decay Models* by H. P. Langtangen, published by Springer, 2016.
+This is an open access book where the author has all rights and publishes various [ebook formats](http://hplgit.github.io/decay-book/doc/web/index.html) in the present repository.

 ### Organization